Let’s start from the basics: Leaders need followers. Leadership is one of those qualities that only exist through an external recognition.

 Psychologist Richard Boyatzis once conducted an experiment during a study on the impact of the emotional situations generated by significant Leaders on the people who worked with them.
 These people were asked to identify the key moment when they have felt an “interpersonal synchronicity” with their Leader.

-In order to unleash all their potential, people do need Leaders able to create an intense interpersonal communication.
+In order to unleash all their potential, people do need Leaders able to create intense interpersonal communication.
 The effects of an empowering leadership conversation are durable, and they are remembered as life-changing key moments, and their mere memory produces mental energy.

-And by the way, all of those people who felt such an intensive interpersonal synchronicity with their own Leader eventually became executives.
+And by the way, all of those people who felt such intensive interpersonal synchronicity with their own Leader eventually became executives.